Start is a program approved by the Washington legislature which

 Yes.
 You may participate in any activities on the college campus,

-except intercollegiate sports.
+except varsity sports.
 You may also participate in any high

 school activities, but may not compete in the same activity at both

-a debate student may not compete in both high school and college debate
+a debate student cannot compete in both high school and college debate

 I am a senior in Running Start, how do I get my Clark College grades